Shrimad Rajchandra Hospital: Facilities and current operations

+Shrimad Rajchandra Medical Camps are free multi-diagnostic treatment camps held in Dharampur and surrounding villages.
+These camps have also been conducted in Darbhanga, Vavania, Nairobi and Makueni County.

 Private-public partnerships with the Government of India

 The hospital continues to receive support from the government through multiple private-public partnerships.

 In December 2006, SRH was registered under the Chiranjeevi Scheme of the Government of Gujarat, under which the government supports hospitals that provide free medical services for pregnant women.
 In 2009, the Government of Gujarat introduced the Bal Sakha Scheme under which infants born to families below the poverty line (BPL) are treated free of cost.
 SRH has been a participating hospital in this scheme since its inception.
 SRH is also participant in the Government of Gujarat's Sarva Shiksa Abhiyan (SSA).
 Through the SSA, students with physical disabilities are referred to hospitals for further consultations and treatment.
 Several students from the areas of Valsad, Surat, and Surendranagar, have been referred through the SSA to Shrimad Rajchandra Viking Centre (SRVC), one of the hospital's departments.

 Under the Government of India's ADIP (Assistance to Disabled Persons), SRH receives a grant-in-aid for supplying artificial limbs and appliances for the rehabilitation of physically challenged persons.

 SRH was also one of the first hospitals that was authorised to treat patients under the Government of India's Rashtriya Swasthya Bima Yojna (RSBY).
 The RSBY scheme, launched by the Ministry of Labour and Employment, provides health insurance coverage for underprivileged families living below the poverty line (BPL).
 Under this scheme, admitted patients receive treatment and medicines up to Rs.
 30,000 free of charge.

 The hospital has also signed a series of Memorandum of Understanding (MoU) agreements with the Government of Gujarat.

 In September 2015, SRH signed an MoU with the Government of Gujarat which requires SRH to provide tertiary-level healthcare services to mothers referred to or approaching the hospital.
 A similar MoU was signed in 2014, which mandates SRH to provide tertiary-level care for newborn babies and infants referred to the hospital.
 Another MoU signed in December 2015 mandates SRH's Shrimad Rajchandra District Early Intervention Centre (SRDEIC) to train staff of other early intervention centres.

+In January 2024, a medical and cultural exchange between Stanford Medicine, Shrimad Rajchandra Hospital and Research Centre (SRHRC) and the Government of Gujarat was held.